Military & Veteran College Scholarships & Grants

 AMVETS Generation T Scholarships

-The Details: This scholarship is through a corporate grant from Lowe’s Company, Inc and will offer $5,000 to each winner.
-They will be offering the scholarship in 5 skilled trades, appliance repair, plumbing, electrical, carpentry, and HVAC.
+The Details: This scholarship is through a corporate grant from Lowe’s Company, Inc, and will offer $5,000 to each winner.
+They will be offering the scholarship in these skilled trades; carpentry, flooring, electrical, plumbing, painting, fencing, and cabinet installation.
 There is a 50% women and diversity focus.

 Website for more information and to apply for the scholarship: AMVETS Generation T